KairoiAI/Resources/Template-ChatGPT-policy.md

 Furthermore, under [org name]’s view, all ChatGPT’s outputs are of the user’s intellectual property, unless, either:
 * Resulting from prompts involving information from [org name], rendering [org name] the rightful intellectual property owner; or
 * The outputs are directly relevant to your work as an employee, such that the intellectual property clause in your contract is enforced.

+---

+# How You Can Help
+To comment on this template document, go to [issue #1](https://github.com/KairoiAI/Resources/issues/1).